Surprising Alternatives for High School StudentsJune 30, 2018

 Enter the Workforce

-Many students may already have the experience and training to go straight into the workforce.
+Many homeschool high school students may already have the experience and training to go straight into the workforce.
 Whether there has been training or not applying for a job is no easy task.
 Goodwill Industries International is a great place to begin.
 Most areas have a local branch, and they will help with everything from resume creation to practicing job interviews.

 Start a Business